DanialArab/Git/0. Git Fundamental and Intro/Git_Fundamental_and_Intro.md

 The best practice is know how to use Git using command line and use both approaches: using command line and GUI tool.
 There are times which makes sense using a GUI tool and not a command line but other times using a command line is faster and easier.
 In summary we should use the right tool for the job.
 So we use mostly command line except some times when using a GUI tool makes a better sense.

+## Git configuration

+The first time we need to set up some settings like:
+- Name
+- Email
+- Default editor
+- Line ending, very important one

+We can specify these settings at three different levels:

+- System, at the top level the settings we apply here apply to all users of the current computer
+- Global, the settings we apply here apply to all repositories of the current user
+- Local, the settings apply to the current repository or the repository in the current folder.
+We can have different settings for different repositories or different projects